 Pack food safely!
 Using a wide-mouth thermos, add piping hot foods and close the lid tightly.
 A small freezer pack or frozen juice box will help keep cold lunch and snack items safe inside an insulated lunch bag.

-This information was produced by the Dieticians/Nutritionists of the Sudbury & District Health Unit.
+This information was produced by the Dieticians/Nutritionists of the Public Health Sudbury & Districts.